This post includes a plot description and an explanation about the ending of the 2017 film “The Shape of Water”.

 Here’s how I interpreted Giles’ change of heart: the illustrator didn’t want to mess up his sweet life because the old man thought that he had a shot with “cake guy”.

-Turns out Giles’ secret crush is not really that wholesome: “cake guy” is a huge homophobe and also pretty racist.
+Turns out, Giles’ secret crush is not really that wholesome: “cake guy” is a huge homophobe and also pretty racist.
 Did you see his face of disgust and how he treated that Afro-American couple at the shop?

 After being treated like a second class citizen by “cake guy”, Giles realized that he is no different from Elisa or even the Amphibian Man.
 Society is cruel and cold towards people who are “different”.
 Outraged by this realization, Giles decides to help Elisa.

-Although I really loved The Shape of Water, I didn’t find it perfect.
-The way how Elisa falls in love with a water creature is a bit unrealistic for my taste.
-As a human, if you see a scary creature standing in front of you, would you be able to keep your cool?
+Although I really loved “The Shape of Water”, I didn’t find it perfect.
+The way Elisa falls in love with a water creature is a bit unrealistic for my taste.
+As a human, if you saw a scary creature standing in front of you, would you be able to keep your cool?
 I think not.
 It’s in our nature to fear what we do not know.

-Don’t get me wrong, I’m aware that The Shape of Water is a fantasy film, but I just cannot overlook the idea of ignoring primal instinct.
+Don’t get me wrong, I’m aware that “The Shape of Water” is a fantasy film, but I just cannot overlook the idea of ignoring primal instinct.
 By the way, were those “love scenes” between Elisa and the fish-man really necessary?
 Again, it was a bit too much for me.

-The plot of The Shape of Water might have its kinks, but the visuals and music are undeniably good.
-These elements really take the film to whole another level.
+The plot of “The Shape of Water” might have its kinks, but the visuals and music are undeniably good.
+These elements really take the film to a whole different level.
 I found myself smiling during the entire film because of the music, it really sets the mood and gives you that fairy-tale vibe.
 It’s kind of addictive.

-For those who are curious: guess how much it cost to make The Shape Of Water?
+For those who are curious, guess how much it cost to make “The Shape of Water”?
 About 20 million dollars.
 Now, that’s impressive.
-Although it sounds like a lot money for us common folks, it’s really not a lot in the film industry.
+Although it sounds like a lot of money for us common folks, it’s really not a lot in the film industry.

-Given the outcome, I would say that The Shape of Water looks five times more expensive than its original budget.
+Given the outcome, I would say that “The Shape of Water” looks five times more expensive than its original budget.
 By the way, the film was both a critical and commercial success.

 Does the film deserve all the hype and accolades?
 I believe so.
 Sally Hawkins and Octavia Spencer earned Oscar nods for this film and rightfully so, their performances were amazing.
-Guillermo del Toro deserved to win that Oscar statue for Best Director as he was the only one who actually brought something new to the table that year.
+Guillermo del Toro deserved to win that Oscar for Best Director, as he was the only one who actually brought something new to the table that year.

-Overall, The Shape Of Water is a cinematic experience like no other.
+Overall, “The Shape of Water” is a cinematic experience like no other.
 It’s unique in its own right.
 Having said that, within a couple of years, the film might earn a cult following.